 'Planning policies and decisions should help create the conditions in which businesses can invest, expand and adapt.
-Significant weight should be placed on the need to support economic growth and productivity, taking in to account both local business needs and wider opportunities for development.
+Significant weight should be placed on the need to support economic growth and productivity, taking into account both local business needs and wider

+In the first instance, all correspondence should be directed to the agent.

+Cornerstone Industry Site Specific Supplementary Information (England) V.7 - 06.09.2023 opportunities for development.
 The approach taken, should allow each area to build on its strengths, counter any weaknesses and address the challenges of the future.
-This is particularly important where Britain can be a global leader in driving innovation42...'.
+This is particularly important where Britain can be a global leader in driving innovation42...